Rich snippets are the most important thing happening in SEO today.

 The Ahrefs study has established that featured snippets can steal over 30% of the click-through rates from the top result.

-So for the keywords that perform for you well, you might actually be able to get ahead, secure the snippet for you and benefit from it.
+So for the keywords that perform well for you, you might actually be able to get ahead, secure the snippet for you and benefit from it.

 You might even be able to steal it.